 If you have allergies to certain foods you may still develop a severe allergic reaction applying the acid of that food to your face.
 Most commonly reported side effects are dryness and irritation.

-High dose vitamin A does help acne but it ’s actually toxic at the doses needed to improve acne!
-A number of prescription creams contain vitamin A derivatives.
+High dose vitamin A does help acne but it’s actually toxic at the doses needed to improve acne!
+A number of prescription creams and an oral acne medication contain vitamin A derivatives.

 If you are planning to become pregnant you should avoid taking high doses of vitamin A.